senselogic/CYCLONE/README.md

 ## Description

-Cyclone applies CQL/SQL scripts to a database.
+Cyclone automatically applies the statements of one or several CQL/SQL scripts to a database.

 ## Installation